Shtiler/Email-Jokes/README.md

 Instructions:
 1. change lines 7,8 to your email and password
-2. make sure you have enabled this: https://myaccount.google.com/lesssecureapps on your account
+2. make sure you have enabled this: https://myaccount.google.com/lesssecureapps on your account Run the script then.
 3. Enter the target's email
 4. Enter the amount of jokes you want to send
 Done!